charles-ong/charles-ong/README.md

 ### Hi, I'm Charles 👋

 - 🎓 I'm a Master's student majoring in Artificial Intelligence at Curtin University
-- 🌱 I’m currently learning about stochastic and connectionist approaches in Machine Learning using PyTorch
+- 🌱 I’m currently learning about Reinforcement Learning, Semantic Segmentation, Planning and Handling Uncertainty in Machine Learning and Industrial Automation and Robotics
 - 🔭 I’m currently working on [ParkSpot Perth](https://parkspotperth.netlify.app/)
 - 📫 How to reach me: charlesong173@gmail.com